databio/LOLAweb/docker/README.md

 ## Running a dev container

-You could also run the `dev` version of the container by just changing `databio/lolaweb` to `databio/lolaweb:dev`.
-This will pull the dev tagged image from dockerhub.
+You could also run the `dev` version of the container by pulling `databio/lolaweb:dev`.
+This will retrieve the dev tagged image from dockerhub.

 ## Running multiple LOLAweb containers simultaneously with Docker Swarm: